oyindonesia/external-api-docs/source/includes/_biller_api.md

 example:

-a request with `"customer_id": "123456789"` will mock the inquiry to return failed inquiry status. a request with `"customer_id": "987654321"` will return success inquiry.
+a request with `"customer_id": "123456789"` will mock the inquiry to return failed inquiry status with reason <b>Internal Server Error.</b><br />
+a request with `"customer_id": "1234563059"` will mock the inquiry to return failed inquiry status with reason <b>Bill is Already Paid or Not Found.</b><br />
+a request with `"customer_id": "1234563029"` will mock the inquiry to return failed inquiry status with reason <b>Customer Id is Not Found.</b>
+a request with `"customer_id": "987654321"` will return success inquiry.

 ### Payment